oconnor663/bao/docs/spec.md

 overhead by appending some bits to every node.
 See for example the [Sakura coding](https://keccak.team/files/Sakura.pdf), also designed by the Keccak/SHA-3 team.

+As noted above, there's no "high security" variant of Bao.
+However, in some future world with large quantum computers, it could theoretically make sense to define a new hash function targetting a 256-bit security level.
+We could achieve that by replacing BLAKE2s with BLAKE2b with very few other changes.

 ## Other Related Work